Trilarion/imperialism-remake/documentation/development/state.rst

     + The manual has to be built with tools/build_documentation.py before

-    + The help is displayed in a browser on the running system, a qtwebengine implementation is available but not switched on
+    + The help is displayed in a browser on the running system, an implementation using QtWebEngine is available but not switched on

 - The preferences dialog has a toolbar with placeholder icons (not made yet, see the tooltips for meaning) switching the widget below and some basic stuff to configure